starters-dev/rn-starter/README.md

 ## Known issues (warnings)

 - _Large title is not shown on 2nd+ tab_.
-This [issue](https://github.com/software-mansion/react-native-screens/issues/649) exists and there is a [patch](https://github.com/software-mansion/react-native-screens/issues/649#issuecomment-727553714) for fixing it.
-You can find it in `patches/react-native+0.65.1.patch`.
+This [issue](https://github.com/software-mansion/react-native-screens/issues/649) exists.
+So you can find the patch file for fixing that in `patches/react-native+0.65.1.patch`.
 It will be autorun when you do `yarn add/remove/etc`.
 - _Over-The-Air Updates_.
 They have been removed from the current version as I had some problems publishing one of the apps to AppStore.
 Check out [my tweet](https://twitter.com/kanzitelli/status/1398229619862642692) and be aware of the issue if you'd like to use them anyways.

 ## Worth checking